Collits' Inn (musical): Proposed film version

 Thring intended to make a movie out of the play but died in 1936 before he had the chance to shoot little more than sound tests.
 A six-minute sound test of Gladys Moncrieff and Robert Chisolm singing 'While the Stars Are Shining', with a spoken introduction by Frank Harvey survives.
 Harvey had reportedly written a screenplay.

+Radio adaptation

+The musical was adapted for radio by the ABC in 1943 and 1951.

 Legacy

 In the words of theatre historian John Thompson:

 Collits’ Inn was hailed as a unique Australian musical.
 It was not the first theatrical production to use Australian settings, nor was it, as is commonly claimed, the first Australian musical...
 [It] was not The Great Australian Musical many hoped it would be.
 But it proved that Australian creativity and talent could produce an original work that Australian audiences wanted to see and was judged worthy of a place on the world stage.